HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 Why should you measure it?

-You want to know how many of the people who found your page also clicked to get to its content.
+You want to know how many people who found your page also clicked through to get to its content.
 A large percentage of searchers clicking your URL on the SERP is a sign you’ve convinced them that your page content answers their query.
 But what’s considered a large percentage?

-We’ve taken several statistics and come up with an average range that you can use as a benchmark.
+We’ve taken several statistics and developed an average range that you can use as a benchmark.
 Check your page’s ranking and CTR against the numbers displayed.
 If you reach a significantly lower percentage of click-throughs, you need to investigate why.

 A low CTR can have many reasons.
 Here’s what you should check:

-- Check if your meta tags (meta title and meta description) align with SEO guidelines and ask yourself if they encourage the user to click on the search result.
-Compare to other sites and check how you improve meta tags, for example, with a clear call to action.
+1. Check if your meta tags (title and meta description) align with SEO guidelines and ask yourself if they encourage the user to click on the search result.
+Compare to other sites and check how you improve meta tags, for example, with a clear call-to-action.

-- Another angle I suggest is to check the search intent.
+2. Check the search intent.
 You might be targeting a keyword with a different search intent.
-The searcher may refrain from clicking because your content doesn’t respond to the intent.
+The searcher may stop clicking because your content doesn’t respond to the intent.

-- The third reason you should measure this metric is to identify zero-click searches.
-Zero-click searches are queries that get answered within the SERP, meaning the searcher doesn’t click on any result.
+3. Identify zero-click searches.
+Zero-click searches are queries answered within the SERP, meaning the searcher doesn’t click on any result.
 A high percentage of zero clicks for a keyword leads to a low CTR.
-You want to know this in advance so that you can align your strategy.
+You want to know this in advance to align your strategy.

 How do you measure it?